bogdanvibecoder/hexlet-git/README.md

 Hello, Hexlet!
-How are yu?
+How are you?